carreraprogrammer/spend-sparrow/README.md

 # 📖 Spend Sparrow <a name="about-project">Blog Here</a>

-**Spend Sparrow** is a web application created with ruby on rails and postgresql, that allows users to create categories and add expenses to them.
-The user can also edit and delete the expenses.
+**Spend Sparrow** presents an innovative web application crafted using the dynamic Ruby on Rails framework and powered by PostgreSQL.
+With its intuitive interface, users can effortlessly establish personalized spending categories and seamlessly allocate expenses within them.
+This versatile tool not only facilitates the creation of categories but also empowers users to effortlessly append, modify, or remove expenses as needed, delivering a streamlined and efficient financial management experience.

+The project design was adapted of the Original design idea by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

 ## 🛠 Built With <a name="built-with"></a>
 Ruby on Rails